Congenital generalized lipodystrophy

 Congenital generalized lipodystrophy (also known as Berardinelli–Seip lipodystrophy) is an extremely rare autosomal recessive condition, characterized by an extreme scarcity of fat in the subcutaneous tissues.
-It is a type of lipodystophy disorder where the magnitude of fat loss determines the severity of metabolic complications.
+It is a type of lipodystrophy disorder where the magnitude of fat loss determines the severity of metabolic complications.
 Only 250 cases of the condition have been reported, and it is estimated that it occurs in 1 in 10 million people worldwide.

 Presentation

 Congenital generalized lipodystrophy (CGL) is a rare autosomal recessive disorder which manifests with insulin resistance, absence of subcutaneous fat and muscular hypertrophy.
 Homozygous or compound heterozygous mutations in four genes are associated with the four subtypes of CGL.
 The condition appears in early childhood with accelerated linear growth, quick aging of bones, and a large appetite.
 As the child grows up, acanthosis nigricans (hyperpigmentation and thickening of skin) will begin to present itself throughout the body – mainly in the neck, trunk, and groin.
 The disorder also has characteristic features like hepatomegaly or an enlarged liver which arises from fatty liver and may lead to cirrhosis, muscle hypertrophy, lack of adipose tissue, splenomegaly, hirsutism (excessive hairiness) and hypertriglyceridemia.
 Fatty liver and muscle hypertrophy arise from the fact that lipids are instead stored in these areas; whereas in a healthy individual, lipids are distributed more uniformly throughout the body subcutaneously.
 The absence of adipose tissue where they normally occur causes the body to store fat in the remaining areas.
 Common cardiovascular problems related to this syndrome are cardiac hypertrophy and arterial hypertension (high blood pressure).
 This disorder can also cause metabolic syndrome.
 Most with the disorder also have a prominent umbilicus or umbilical hernia.
 Commonly, patients will also have acromegaly with enlargement of the hands, feet, and jaw.
 After puberty, additional symptoms can develop.
 In women, clitoromegaly and polycystic ovary syndrome can develop.
 This impairs fertility for women, and only a few documented cases of successful pregnancies in women with CGL exist.
 However, the fertility of men with the disorder is unaffected.